Lake Atitlan - nov 2023-sophie knight-185

 Guatemala

 March in Guatemala is defined by the slow build towards Semana Santa, culminating in one of Latin America’s most elaborate religious events.
-In Antigua, processions wind through the colonial grid, carried on the shoulders of local brotherhoods, while streets are transformed overnight with intricate carpets of dyed sawdust, flowers and pine needles.
+In Antigua, processions of local brotherhoods wind through its colonial streets, which are transformed overnight, carpeted with dyed sawdust, flowers and pine needles.

-Beyond Antigua, the dry season brings clear mornings in the highlands and along Lake Atitlán, for artisanal traditions, weekly markets and lakes.
+Beyond Antigua, the dry season means clear mornings in the highlands and along Lake Atitlán, where you’ll find artisanal communities and weekly markets piled high with crafts and textiles.

 Explore Guatemala